 - While beef browns, add carrots, celery, onion and garlic to a food processor.
 Pulse until finely chopped.

-- Once beef browns, remove from pot.
-Drain all but 2 tablespoons of fat.
-Add carrot and celery mixture along with ½ tsp. salt.
+- After beef browns, remove from pot.
+Drain all but 2 tablespoons of fat, and add carrot and celery mixture along with ½ tsp. salt.
 Reduce heat to medium and sauté until softened, about 3-4 minutes.
 Add tomato paste.
 Cook for one minute.

-- Add white wine in to pan.
+- Pour white wine in to pan.
 Simmer until reduced by half, about 3-4 minutes.
-Add remaining salt, canned tomatoes, sugar, cinnamon, nutmeg and parmesan cheese rind.
+Throw in remaining salt, canned tomatoes, sugar, cinnamon, nutmeg and parmesan cheese rind.
 Stir until combined.

-- Add short ribs back to the pot.
+- Put short ribs back in the pot.
 Bring to a boil and reduce heat to low.
 Cover with a lid and cook on low for 5 hours or until meat is fork-tender and falling off the bone.

-- Once the meat is tender.
-Remove short ribs and parmesan from pot.
-Add in water.
+- Remove short ribs and parmesan rind from pot.
+Stir in water.
 Bring to a simmer and add in pasta.
-Cover and simmer until pasta is cooked, about 10 minutes.
+Again cover and simmer until pasta is cooked, about 10 minutes.
 If needed stir once or twice to prevent pasta from sticking to bottom of the pot.

 - As pasta cooks, shred beef.